Medellin Antioquia, Colombia Travel Guide

 4-72 is Colombia's national postal service.
 DHL, FedEx, and UPS are also available for international shipping.
 Portable Wi-Fi devices, like those from Solis Wi-Fi, keep you connected.

 ATMs are widespread (banks, malls, supermarkets).
-Use them during daylight hours and in secure locations.
+Employ them during daylight hours and in secure locations.
 The operating hours of banks typically 8 AM to 4 PM, Monday to Friday.

 Banks, government offices, and some businesses close on public holidays, including Catholic observances.
 Transportation experiences greater activity.
-Some services operate on reduced schedules.
-Seasonal closures are less prevalent in Medellin.
+Certain services operate on reduced schedules.
+Seasonal closures are less widespread in Medellin.

-Disculpe (dees-KOOL-peh) - Excuse me / Sorry; La cuenta, please (lah KWEN-tah, por fah-VOHR) - The bill, please; Buen provecho (bwen pro-VEH-choh) - Enjoy your meal; Con mucho gusto (kohn MOO-choh GOOS-toh) - You're welcome / My pleasure.
+Disculpe (dees-KOOL-peh) - Excuse me / Sorry; La cuenta, please (lah KWEN-tah, por fah-VOHR) - The bill, please; Buen provecho (bwen pro-VEH-choh) - Hope you enjoy your food; Con mucho gusto (kohn MOO-choh GOOS-toh) - You're welcome / My pleasure.

 Medellin's culture values politeness and respect.